He hasn't thought about it in months.

 "The arc reactor?"
 Steve prompts.

 "Yeah.”
 Tony is picking up speed now, though his eyes never leave the floor.
 “It was running low.
-Not tachycardia low, but just low enough that it reminded me of when I was still hooked up to the car battery, and I think it was maybe a combination of that and the water.
+Not bradycardia low, but just low enough that it reminded me of when I was still hooked up to the car battery, and I think it was maybe a combination of that and the water.
 So, you know, it's a highly specific set of circumstances that really don't happen all that often so—ow, fuck, what the hell, Steve?"

 Steve lets go of Tony's shoulder abruptly, realizing that his knuckles had gone white.
 "I'm sorry," he says quickly, abashed but also nearly choking.
 He can feel his whole face flushing.
 "Just.
 Back up.
-Tachycardia?
+Bradycardia?
 A car battery?
 Tony—"

 "No one's told you this one, have they?
 Huh.
 Guess I wasn't expecting to have to go over it, what with you being on far better terms with Fury than I will ever be, and Fury knowing everything in the most inconvenient ways possible.
 And, you know, what with how I sort of assumed you were going to continue to annoy the shit out of me instead of doing...whatever you're doing now."
 Tony shoots a glance accusingly at Steve's hand, which remains a fist at his side.
 Steve tries very hard not to be offended as he forces it open and waits.